RJPearson94/terraform-twilio-autopilot/examples/appointment_booking/README.md

 # Appointment booking Autopilot bot

-This example creates an appointment booking autopilot bot.
+This example creates an appointment booking Autopilot bot.
 The tasks, samples, stylesheet and defaults are copied from the `Appointment Scheduling` pre-trained template that Twilio supply in the console.

 To improve the readability of the example the tasks JSON can be found in the task folder.
 The [javascript provider](https://registry.terraform.io/providers/apparentlymart/javascript/latest) is used to translate the task JSON and set any necessary defaults that are required by the Terraform module.